apache/seatunnel/docs/en/connector/sink/Clickhouse.md

 ### bulk_size [number]

-The number of data written through [Clickhouse-jdbc](https://github.com/ClickHouse/clickhouse-jdbc) each time, the `default is 20000` .
+The number of rows written through [Clickhouse-jdbc](https://github.com/ClickHouse/clickhouse-jdbc) each time, the `default is 20000` .

 ### database [string]